viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 }
 ```

-Each camera ray has a particular probability density ralative to direction, which is what radiance is evaluated, so the end result radiance have to divide this pdf:
+Each camera ray has a particular probability density ralative to direction, which is what radiance is evaluated; so the end result radiance have to divide this pdf:

 ```c
 void main() {